titoBouzout/WordCount/readme.md

 Provides a real-time Word Count and character count in the status-bar for Sublime Text.
 See: http://www.sublimetext.com/

 Count words and/or characters on document or in selections.
+In characters whitespace is not counted.

 The minimal word length is 1 and does not count digits.